 (gates applied to all clusters automatically - only showing subset of clusters)

-While in essence the drawing of gates around clusters is essentially cluster gating, a current limitation in this approach is that cluster gates that include collections of clusters can't readily be made.
+A current limitation in this approach is that cluster gates that include collections of clusters can't readily be made.
 For example, it might be desired to have a gate that represents clusters 1, 17, 19, 20, and 45.
 Currently there is no simple way to do that besides drawing a tricky polygon gate that encircles the desired clusters while excluding others.

 Applications of cluster gating